Please read our important disclaimers before using this content

 - Witness list (people who can testify to your non-violent character)

-- Cross-examination strategy (questions exposing inconsistencies in her testimony)
+- Cross-examination strategy (questions exposing inconsistencies in the petitioner's testimony)

 - Your testimony (clear, calm denial with specific rebuttals)